 The world of work in the United States, indeed the world, has been rocked by the emergence of COVID-19.
 Businesses shut down; employees let go, working reduced hours, or working remotely.
-For those who have still worked as they did before the COVID-19 pandemic arose, comes the added specter of contracting the Coronavirus from exposure at work.
+For those working like before the COVID-19 pandemic comes the added specter of contracting the Coronavirus from exposure at work.

 It is natural to turn to workers’ compensation as the potential answer, as it is a system specifically created to protect workers who are hurt at work.
-But who is eligible for benefits under workers’ compensation laws, and how courts will interpret eligibility may well prove complicated and far from certain.
+But who is eligible for benefits under workers’ compensation laws and how courts interpret eligibility may prove complicated.

-Only time will tell as cases are litigated, and every state as well as the federal government has their own system, so what is compensable under each system will no doubt vary.
+Only time will tell as cases are litigated, and every state, as well as the federal government, has its own system, so what is compensable under each system will undoubtedly vary.
 Thus it is conceivable that a distribution center in one state may have a compensable claim and receive benefits, which a person working the same job in a different state will not.

 And except for situations where a worker dies or is hospitalized or missed significant time from work due to the Coronavirus, many cases will not be litigated because litigation would be prohibitively expensive in light of the potential benefits to be awarded.
 While $1,000 due to bills and lost wages is a significant sum, being forced to obtain expert testimony to prove causation and increased risk to win a case (after many months fighting over the claim) is a disincentive to pursue a claim.
 So many workers will have to “eat” their losses, some because their employer might intentionally bully them by denying even a valid claim knowing it will place undue hardship on the worker to pursue the claim.